colbystout/Bellabeat-Fitness-Analysis/README.md

 ### Contents

 1. Four separate sequences of R code, for those who want to see only my code
-2. R Notebook detailing the full project
+2. .ipynb Jupyter Notebook detailing the full project

-**(Please use the Kaggle link for best operation of the Kernel)**
+**Use the Kaggle link for easiest viewing of the input and output cells of the code.**

 ### Project Overview